Timeline of the 2019–2020 Hong Kong protests (July 2020): National Security Law comes into effect

-The Hong Kong national security law came into effect 23:00 HKT on 30 June, which criminalized advocating "secession" and "obstruction" of the Chinese government.
-Police continued to use the coronavirus law, which aimed at discouraging public assembly, to ban the annual July 1 peaceful march.
+The Hong Kong national security law came into effect 23:00 on 30 June, which criminalized advocating "secession", "subversion", "terrorism", and "collusion" of the Chinese government.
+Police continued to use the coronavirus law, which aimed at discouraging public assembly, to ban the annual July 1 march.

 Marches against National Security Law

 Despite police ban, tens of thousands of protesters showed up, alongside heavy police presence, to Causeway Bay, Wan Chai, Tin Hau and lingered in the area for almost six hours to voice their objection against the newly implemented national security law.
-The police responded by deploying water cannon at journalists and protesters and dispersed many tear gas and pepper balls.
-A journalist was knocked down by a police water cannon truck.
+Police used a water cannon to disperse protesters.

-According to an official police statement, they have "acted with restraint" and arrested about 370 people for various charges, among whom at least ten people for breaching "national security" for displaying or possessing pro-democracy flags, placards, or protest art.
-One police officer was "injured with a sharp object" in a physical conflict.
-In the evening, a suspect was escorted off a flight bound for London at Chek Lap Kok Airport by airport police and arrested on charges related to protests earlier in the day.
+Police made more than 370 arrests, of which it said 10 were for offences related to the new national security law.
+Authorities said that seven police officers were injured, with one having been stabbed in the arm while taking arrest action.
+Police condemned the stabbing and said that no by-standers had come forward to help the stabbed officer.
+In the evening, a person suspected of having perpetrated the stabbing was escorted off a flight bound for London at Chek Lap Kok Airport by airport police.

-An anonymous woman who held up a blank sheet of paper near a police cordon gained widespread attention following a photojournalist report.
-"The girl with blank sheets" would inspire many more to protest the curtailment of the freedom of expression by holding up blank placards.
+An anonymous woman who held up a blank sheet of paper near a police cordon gained wider attention.
+This method of protest, not new in itself, was taken up by other protesters in the following days to avoid the use of the slogan Liberate Hong Kong, revolution of our times which the government had said was illegal, and in 2022 during protests triggered by COVID-19 restrictions in mainland China, which led the latter to be colloquially referenced as White Paper Protests.